ConservationInternational/trends.earth/docs/source/for_developers/development.rst

 Adding Report Layout Variables
 --------------------------------
-Report variables provide context information related to a job, layer (or band) or setting during the report execution process.
+Report variables provide context information related to a job, layer (or band) or :ref:`report_settings` during the report execution process.
 Currently, the toolbox supports variables listed in the :ref:`layout_expr_vars` section.

 Each variable is defined as a :code:`namedtuple` in the `LDMP.reports.expressions <https://github.com/ConservationInternational/trends.earth/tree/master/LDMP/reports/expressions.py>`_